Today

 Global Greenwich Village: Lecture by Robert W. Snyder

-Jefferson Market Library 425 6th Avenue, NY
+Jefferson Market Library 425 6th Avenue, NY, United States

 Greenwich Village has long been a place where people make plans to turn the world upside down.
 Since the late nineteenth century, the neighborhood has absorbed new people and new ideas in the arts, culture, and politics; marinated them in hope, humor and contentiousness; and then shared them with New York City, the USA, and the world.